 Perspective | A young Black man with autism received a pardon, but remains behind bars.
-It’s time to ‘Free Matthew Rushin’.
+It’s time to ‘Free Matthew Rushin.’

 For more than a year — since that day a judge sentenced her son to serve 10 years of a 50-year sentence following a life-altering car crash — she has been preparing, pushing and pleading for his homecoming.

-For more than a year — since that phone call when she realized her son didn’t fully grasp what he faced, because he asked if she could send Thanksgiving dinner to his cellblock — she has been calling lawmakers, emailing supporters and posting pictures and prayers for tens of thousands of strangers to see on an Instagram page she titled, “Free Matthew Rushin.”
+For more than a year — since that phone call when she realized that her son didn’t fully grasp what he faced, because he asked if she could send Thanksgiving dinner to his cellblock — she has been calling lawmakers, emailing supporters and posting pictures and prayers for tens of thousands of strangers to see on an Instagram page she titled “Free Matthew Rushin.”

 “Why God?” she wrote another day.
 “He does not deserve this!
 The system we trusted failed him.
 Being black is not a crime!
 Being autistic is not a crime!”